maxbogus/gaussianDistributionML/README.md

 # gaussianDistributionML
-Package for calculation of Gaussian Distribution
+Pypi package for calculation of Gaussian Distribution

+## Installation

+## Run